sohailshams/medi-score-calculation/README.md

 ## Description

-The Medi Score Calculation is a simple function to calculate score of a patient based on patients' physiological measurements.
+The Medi Score Calculation is a simple function to calculate score of a patient based on patient's physiological measurements.
 These measurements are taken against following observations;

 1. Air / Oxygen saturation
 1. Alert / level of consciousness or